gorandalum/fluent-result/README.md

 #### FlatMap methods

-The flatMap methods maps the value of the result to a new Result-class instance.
-If the result already contained an error, the flatMap function is not run, and the new Result-class instance contains the original result error.
+The flatMap methods maps the value of the result to a new Result class instance.
+If the result already contained an error, the flatMap function is not run, and the new Result class instance contains the original result error.

 These methods are not present in VoidResult which does not contain a success value.